-Technology could soon facilitate ramjets and in two decades fliers could reach New York in around two hours from New Delhi, according to Dinesh Keskar, Senior Vice- President, Asia Pacific and India, Boeing.
-Frequent fliers to the US city could now look forward to the flight duration getting cut down in the near future.
+The technology could soon facilitate ramjets, and in two decades, fliers could reach New York in around two hours from New Delhi, according to Dinesh Keskar, Senior Vice- President, Asia Pacific and India, Boeing.
+Frequent fliers to the US city could now look forward to the flight duration getting cut down soon.
 Boeing and NASA have reportedly partnered to develop the supersonic and hypersonic planes.

 The use of such planes at mass scale could take around two decades.
-Boeing however, feels that the prototype could be usable in five to ten years.
-According to the plans of the company, their hypersonic plane can travel at a speed of Mach 5 or 6,125 km/hour.
-This would help the planes to cross the Atlantic Ocean in two and Pacific Ocean in three hours.
+Boeing, however, feels that the prototype could be usable in five to ten years.
+According to the company’s plans, their hypersonic plane can travel at a speed of Mach 5 or 6,125 km/hour.
+This would help the aircraft to cross the Atlantic Ocean in two and Pacific Ocean in three hours.
 Keskar further stated that the idea was to make such planes affordable for fliers.

-Meanwhile, apart from Boeing, Aerion Supersonic, Boom Supersonic and Spike Aerospace are reportedly planning supersonic planes with speed in the range of Mach 1.6 to 2.2 and all of these envisage flying their first flight in 2023.
+Meanwhile, Boeing, Aerion Supersonic, Boom Supersonic, and Spike Aerospace are reportedly planning supersonic planes with speed in the range of Mach 1.6 to 2.2, and all of these envisage flying their first flight in 2023.

-Keskar highlighted that in near future artificial intelligence (AI) and robotics could be of key significance in the aviation sector.
+Keskar highlighted that soon artificial intelligence (AI) and robotics could be of crucial significance in the aviation sector.
 He stated that 3-D printing technology was being used currently at a smaller scale.
-He highlighted that in the near future a complete aircraft could be built with 3-D in the future.
+He highlighted that soon, a complete aircraft could be built with 3-D in the future.